 The two let out a groan of frustration in sync.

 Two of their friends were in love.
-But they didn't want to admit it.
+But they didn't want to believe it.
 And they would never know how the other felt unless they admitted in.
 Something that neither saw happening in the near future.

 It looked like it was time for Harry and Ginny to step in.
 And they were ready to.
-One baby step at a time.
+One step at a time.

 PARENTING CLASS IS DONE!
 OVER!
 NEVER TO HAVE ANOTHER CHAPTER!
 SQUEE?

 Okay, got that out of my system.
 Yes, PC is over.
 I meant to try and get to forty chapters, but this seemed like the perfect ending.
 I want to thank everyone who reviewed whether it was once, twice, or all thirty-seven chapters.
 (Please review this one too!)